 - Trauma to the mouth, due to a facial or oral accident: If you suffer a severe trauma, please seek medical assistance first, as soon as possible.
-Once you know you are not in a life-threatening situation, please call our office and your dentist’s office for assistance with the oral trauma.
+Once you know that you are not in a life-threatening situation, please Text or call the office and your Primary Care Dentist’s office for assistance with the oral trauma.

-- Expanders or retainers coming out of place: If your expander or glued-in retainer dislodges, please call our office as soon as possible.
-Unwanted skeletal or dental changes can occur in a short period of time, and we want to avoid any chance of a choking hazard.
+- Expanders or retainers coming out of place: If your expander or glued-in retainer dislodges, please Text or call the office as soon as possible.
+Unwanted skeletal or dental changes can occur in a short period of time, and you want to avoid any chance of a choking hazard.
 Dr. Held will see you as soon as possible for repair.

-You might be surprised to learn that you may be able to solve many problems temporarily yourself, until you can schedule an appointment with our office.
-When working with your appliances, you need to know the names of the parts of your appliances so you are able to identify which part is broken or out of place.
+You might be surprised to learn that you may be able to solve many problems temporarily yourself, until you can schedule an appointment with Dr. Held.
+When working with your appliances, it is helpful for you to know the names of the parts of your appliances, so that you are able to identify which part is broken or out of place.

-After alleviating your discomfort, it is very important that you still call our office as soon as possible to schedule a time to repair the problem.
+After alleviating your discomfort, it is very important that you still Text or call the office as soon as possible to schedule a time to repair the problem.
 Allowing your appliance to remain damaged for an extended period of time may result in disruptions in your orthodontic treatment.

 Use a disinfected pencil eraser, spoon handle, or set of tweezers to push the poking wire down or place wax on it to alleviate the discomfort.
 When placing wax, use a cotton swab, a cotton ball, or a tissue to dry the area first, because wax does not stick well in a wet environment.